sellisd/roomodes/README.md

 # Roomodes

-A collection of custom Roo modes for agile software development
+A collection of custom Roo modes for agile software development.
+With these custom modes the heavy load of long term planning is moved out of the project and promts and into a dedicated system.
+Thus multiple developers and agents can collaborate on the same large project.

 ## Setup and configuration